passeronero7/passeronero7/README.md

 - 👋 Hi, I’m @passeronero7
 - 👀 I’m interested in AI, Data Science, ML, Cloud Engineering, DevSecOps
-- 🌱 I’m currently learning Data Science Stack
+- 🌱 I’m currently learning Data Science and Cloud Stack

-- 📫 How to reach me: ...
+Nice to meet you!

 <!---
 passeronero7/passeronero7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.